 3) Optimize your contact lens fit.

-The impact of contact lens wear on progression of keratoconus is unclear.
+The impact of contact lens wear on the progression of keratoconus is unclear.
 Contact lenses are the mainstay of keratoconus treatment in many cases.
 Making sure that the contact lens fit is the best possible, will avoid problems secondary to irritation, inflammation, or mechanical trauma to the cornea.

 4) Wear sunglasses in bright sun.

-Ultraviolet light may increase the formation of inflammatory molecules which can further damage the corneal structure So, wear UV protecting sunglasses when you are going to get alot of sun exposure.
+Ultraviolet light may increase the formation of inflammatory molecules which can further damage the corneal structure So, wear UV protecting sunglasses when you are going to get a lot of sun exposure.

 5) Eat a good diet

-Diets high in antioxidants (found in green, leafy vegetables and colored vegetables such as tomato and pepper)) may combat some of the inflammatory mediators that can exacerbate KC progression.
+Diets high in antioxidants (found in green, leafy vegetables, and colored vegetables such as tomato and pepper)) may combat some of the inflammatory mediators that can exacerbate KC progression.
 Antioxidant vitamin and omega 3 supplements may also be helpful.